AntonHarbers/Forkcast/README.md

 [✔] Basic Display of Ingredient data
 [✔] Set up dummy Ingredient data
 [✔] Show ingredients as options in making a meal
-[] Ingredient Blueprint measurement units crud
+[✔] Ingredient Blueprint measurement units crud
-[] Ingredient Blueprint Store crud
+[✔] Ingredient Blueprint Store crud
-[] Add Amount input to meal form
+[] Searchable selection box for new meal ingredients [] adjustable new meal ingredient amounts
 [] Deal with meal order
 [] checkmark to set meal as "done" (these ingredients should NOT show up in the shopping lists later) [] Update/Delete Meal Data